JustinAmstadt/learnopengl/learnopengl/README.md

 Sandbox Scene: A testing scene to try new ideas out.
 When an idea formulates I usually copy this scene and rename it and then empty the sandbox scene out again.

+# Dragonfly Scene Controls

+Left: f

+Right: g

+More Upward Thrust: up arrow

+Less Upward Thrust: down arrow

 # Other Classes

-There are other classes that aren't currently being used by a scene such as lighting and specific geometry that are available under the include directory
+There are other classes that aren't currently being used by a scene such as lighting and specific geometry that are available under the include directory.